Rights and Responsibilities of VA Patients and Residents of Community Living Centers

 - In order to provide a safe treatment environment for all patients or CLC residents and staff, you and your visitors are expected to avoid unsafe acts that place others at risk for accidents or injuries.
 Please immediately report any condition you believe to be unsafe.

-2. Information Disclosure and Confidentiality
+2. Health Information and Privacy

 - Your privacy will be protected.